Bright-04/NetTalk/README.md

 -   If `aiohttp` fails to install on Python 3.13, use Python 3.11 (recommended) or switch to the Node.js server variant.
 -   For client-side issues: open developer console in the browser and paste any errors back here.

-Next steps

--   Add message persistence or history
--   Add authentication (optional) for private groups
--   Replace simple rate limits with per-user tokens or CAPTCHAs for stronger anti-abuse

 License & attribution